COMBATSIM.COM: The Ultimate Combat Simulation and Strategy Gamers' Resource.

 WarBirds: Schloss!

 Fighting from the gunner positions is fun.
-I could wish for a zoom feature, however, since it’s tough to see the bandits until they get very close.
+I could wish for a zoom feature, however, since its tough to see the bandits until they get very close.

 Artificial Intelligence